cesarnml/helsinki/README.md

 - Learning Objectives:
   - Review essential programming terminology
   - Difference between a programming **statement** and **expression**
-  - Determine the data type of an evaluated expression
+  - Determine the data type of an evaluated expressio
+  - n
   - Learn some debugging methods
 - The `type` function can be used to determine the data type of an expression.
   - `type("Anna") # <class 'str'>'`